IBM/ibm_zos_zosmf/docs/source/modules/zmf_file_copy.rst

 Synopsis
 --------
-- Copy data from Ansible control node to z/OS UNIX System Services (USS) file on the remote z/OS system.
+- Copy data from Ansible control node to a z/OS UNIX System Services (USS) file on the remote z/OS system.
 - If the target USS file already exists, it can be overwritten.
 If the target USS file does not exist, it can be created with mode 644.